ragazziana/rocketseatexplorer/README.md

-This project is for the Rocketseat Explorer Week.
+This is a project Explorer Week of Rocketseat.

 Live version here: https://ragazziana.github.io/rocketseatexplorer/